William Frederick Jurges

 Billy Jurges spent five years in the minor leagues starting in 1927 with the New England League Manchester Blue Sox and by 1931 had made it to the major leagues with the Chicago Cubs.
 He was the starting Cubs shortstop for most of the 1930s, serving on three pennant winners, the 1932, 1935 and 1938 clubs.

 In 1932, Jurges played a central part in two seemingly unrelated acts.
-On July 6, his former girlfriend, lounge singer Violet Valli, called Jurges on the telephone, then entered his hotel room with a gun to attempt suicide.
+On July 6th, his former girlfriend, lounge singer Violet Valli (née Viola Popovich), called Jurges on the telephone, then entered his hotel room with a gun to attempt suicide (or to shoot Jurges - her intentions were never completely clear).
 Jurges intervened and took a bullet in the hand and another through the ribs.
-There was a similar episode seventeen years later, also in Chicago, involving Eddie Waitkus (who, ironically, also played for the Cubs, but was then a Phillie), by Ruth Ann Steinhagen, a young woman obsessed with him.
+There was a similar episode seventeen years later, also in Chicago, involving Eddie Waitkus (who, ironically, also played for the Cubs, but was then a member of the Philadelphia Phillies), by Ruth Ann Steinhagen, a young woman obsessed with him.
 It's possible that the Jurges incident, rather than the Waitkus shooting, is the real inspiration for the novel and film The Natural.

 Jurges only missed three weeks, but the contending Cubs signed ex-Yankee shortstop Mark Koenig as insurance.
 Koenig, who went on to hit .353 the rest of the way, was voted a half-World Series share.
 The New York Yankees reacted strongly to this perceived "slight" and rode the Cubs unmercifully during the World Series, culminating in Babe Ruth's "called shot" off of Charlie Root in Game 3.

 After leaving the Cubs in 1947, Jurges managed briefly in the farm systems of the Cleveland Indians and Milwaukee Braves, before returning to the coaching ranks with the original Washington Senators in 1956.
 In July 1959, still a Washington coach, he was named the surprise manager of the Boston Red Sox, who had fired Pinky Higgins.
-Jurges was able to rally Boston in '59: the Bosox won 44 of 80 games under him - improving from eighth to fifth place - and finally broke the color line with the promotion of Pumpsie Green from AAA.
-But the 1960 Red Sox were a team in turmoil, facing the end of Ted Williams' career, and Jurges apparently couldn't handle it; he left the team citing "nervous exhaustion" and was fired on June 10.
+Jurges was able to rally Boston that year: the Bosox won 44 of 80 games under him - improving from eighth to fifth place - and finally broke the color line with the promotion of Pumpsie Green from AAA.
+But in 1960 the Red Sox were a team in turmoil, facing the end of Ted Williams' career, and Jurges apparently couldn't handle it; he left the team citing "nervous exhaustion" on June 8th and was fired two days later, on June 10th.
 It was his last managerial job, although he spent many years scouting for the Houston Astros, the second Washington Senators club and the Texas Rangers.

 The Encyclopedia of Minor League Baseball: Third Edition